Narigo/scalajs-fun/README.md

 function expecting a `LogicOutput` and return a `Driver`.
 This way, we do not need to pass an explicit `input` and can just use / cast from the `LogicOutput` (that is what the `input` variable has been before anyways).

+The drivers were moved into a separate package.
+During this refactoring, the `ConsoleDriver` received the `input` parameter just like the `DomDriver`.